 The Mississippi River Ministry (MRM), a partnership of the area’s eight state conventions (including Arkansas).
 The conventions have developed projects to address the needs of the people of the Mississippi River region.
 The MRM also networks with the North American Mission Board and Woman’s Missionary Union, SBC, to resource and respond to projects and ministries developed and sponsored by local associations and churches.

 The 142-county region of Mississippi River Ministry has been referred to as the “third world" along the Mississippi.
 The area is marked by

-- Inadequate health car and hi infant mortality
+- Inadequate health care and high infant mortality

 - Substandard housing and homelessness

 - Lack of education.
 Less than ½ of those older than 25 have a high school diploma.

 Check out the link to Arkansas MRM mission project below, but first look over some things you should know: